 MSc Dip Sports Med

-Nick has a unique and innovative approach, having undergone a major sporting injury earlier in his life.
+Nick has a unique and innovative approach to medicine, having undergone a major sporting injury earlier in his life.
 He understands the importance of an individualised holistic approach to treatment and rehabilitation of injury, as well as the use of physical activity in disease prevention and management.
 He has a wide range of skills including the use of diagnostic ultrasound for injury assessment, and of the use of ultrasound guided procedures to ensure the most accurate injection therapy.